 The Board meets four times per year (at minimum) to:

-The Board is seeking to fill four positions, including an Indigenous member and someone from the Lutheran clergy.
-Ideally, candidates would come with specialized skills and experience relating to enterprise risk, clinical leadership, fund development, or business development, and:
+The Board is seeking to fill multiple positions, including someone from the Lutheran clergy.
+We welcome Indigenous applicants and are especially interested in candidates with specialized skills and experience relating to audit and finance, Board governance, capital management and business development, and:

 Term(s) of Office: Directors are elected for a three-year term and may sit for a maximum of three consecutive terms.

 All directors shall be voting members of The Good Samaritan Society and must reside in the province of Alberta or British Columbia.
 If you are interested in serving on the Board of Directors, please forward your resume to Paola Gatica, Executive Associate, at firstname.lastname@example.org.

 Application deadline is May 31, 2023.